 Get the Recipes

-Bloody Marys are the kind of bright, refreshing drink that slaps the cranky hangover haze right out of your system...or at least jolts it out of commission 'til later.
-But beyond its oft-touted (and not-actually-real) healing properties, the Bloody Mary is a downright delicious cocktail that manages to capture a full range of savory, tangy, spicy, sweet flavors in one chuggable glass.
+Bloody Marys are the kind of bright, refreshing drink that slaps the cranky hangover haze right out of your system...or, at least, jolts it out of commission till later.
+But beyond its oft-touted (and not-actually-real) healing properties, the Bloody Mary is a downright delicious cocktail that manages to capture a full range of savory, tangy, spicy, and sweet flavors in one chuggable glass.

-Faintly nutty shōchū and smooth, dry sake combine in this Japanese-inspired take on the Bloody Mary.
-It gets that nose-clearing pungency of horseradish from a dash of wasabi powder (in the States, at least, that just means powdered horseradish root) and togarashi, a peppery, chili-based seasoning blend studded with sesame seeds.
-Sticky, garlicky teriyaki sauce brings some sweetness on board (you can make your own or buy a thicker bottled version), while a spoonful of miso paste and a salt- and togarashi-coated rim keep things balanced and firmly rooted in savory territory.
-Finally, lime juice adds some acidity, but it's a pour of pickled ginger brine that rounds out the subtle but dynamic complexity of the drink.
+Faintly nutty shochu and smooth, dry sake combine in this Japanese-inspired take on the Bloody Mary.
+It gets that nose-clearing pungency of horseradish from a dash of wasabi powder (in the States, at least, that just means powdered horseradish root) and togarashi, a peppery chili-based seasoning blend studded with sesame seeds.
+Sticky, garlicky teriyaki sauce brings some sweetness on board (you can make your own or buy a thicker bottled version), while a spoonful of miso paste and a salt- and togarashi-coated rim keeps things balanced and firmly rooted in savory territory.
+Finally, lime juice adds some acidity, but it's a pour of pickled-ginger brine that rounds out the subtle but dynamic complexity of the drink.
 Serve this version with some skewered pickled ginger and a slice of lime.

 Mezcal Mary With Roasted Jalapeño and Bacon